ED GENDRON

 Yes, they're for sale, and if interested, you can buy them right here, from this page.

-I have many others available on my ETSY SITE
+I have many others available on my

 (shipping available there)